zimicjs/zimic/README.md

-A superset of the built-in [`URLSearchParams`](https://developer.mozilla.org/docs/Web/API/URLSearchParams) class, with a strictly-typed schema. `HttpSearchParams` is fully compatible with `URLSearchParams` and is used by Zimic to provide type safety when applying mocks.
+A superset of the built-in [`URLSearchParams`](https://developer.mozilla.org/docs/Web/API/URLSearchParams) class, with a strictly-typed schema. `HttpSearchParams` is fully compatible with `URLSearchParams` and is used by Zimic to provide type safety when managing search parameters.

 <details>
   <summary><code>HttpSearchParams</code> example:</summary>